 Hiking to Everest Base Camp has changed the way I see the world; the way I go about my life on a day to day basis.
 I try to be more aware of whats going on around me, to take in all in.
 Nepal is like no other place I’ve ever visited, and a part of my heart will remain in those mountains forever.

 With that being said, there are a few things I wish I had known before hopping on that plane to Lukla to trek to Everest Base Camp.
-Little things that I think others would find helpful along their journey.
+Little things that I think others would find helpful along their journey and not matter how many books you read about Nepal they probably won’t tell you.

 What I wish I knew before hiking to Everest Base Camp: Don’t eat the Meat